 We operate manufacturing facilities in various geographies around the world.
-Our Transcatheter Heart Valve Therapy and Surgical Heart Valve Therapy products are manufactured primarily in the United States (California and Utah) and Singapore.
-A heart valve manufacturing facility is also currently under construction in Costa Rica.
-In September 2017, we announced plans to discontinue heart valve manufacturing operations in Switzerland effective in early 2018.
-Critical Care products are manufactured primarily in our facilities located in Puerto Rico and the Dominican Republic.
+We manufacture our Transcatheter Aortic Valve Replacement and Structural Surgical Heart products primarily in the United States (California and Utah) and Singapore.
+Heart valve manufacturing facilities are also currently under construction in Costa Rica and Ireland.
+We manufacture our Critical Care products primarily in our facilities located in Puerto Rico and the Dominican Republic.
+We manufacture our Cardioband Transcatheter Mitral and Tricuspid Reconstruction Systems in Israel, with plans to transfer production to other Edwards' manufacturing locations.

 We use a diverse and broad range of raw and organic materials in the design, development, and manufacture of our products.
-Our non-implantable products are manufactured from man-made raw materials including resins, chemicals, electronics, and metals.
-Most of our Transcatheter Heart Valve Therapy and Surgical Heart Valve Therapy products are manufactured from natural tissues harvested from animal tissue, as well as man-made materials.
+We manufacture our nonimplantable products from fabricated raw materials including resins, chemicals, electronics, and metals.
+Most of our replacement heart valves are manufactured from natural tissues harvested from animal tissue, as well as fabricated materials.
 We purchase certain materials and components used in manufacturing our products from external suppliers.
 In addition, we purchase certain supplies from single sources for reasons of sole source availability or constraints resulting from regulatory requirements.